rsksmart/stratum/RSK_README.md

 We will be in the rskstratum virtual environment, in which we must install several pip packages.

-  > pip install twisted pyopenssl stratum simplejson pycrypto
+  > pip install twisted pyopenssl stratum pycrypto psutil

 A Stratum library file must be modified due to this [issue](https://github.com/Crypto-Expert/stratum-mining/issues/90):
 ~/.virtualenvs/rskstratum/local/lib/python2.7/site-packages/stratum/websocket_transport.py:1